What if every product you bought, helped someone in need? That’s the dream that started Life Essenz, a Virginia Benefit Corporation.

 OUR PRODUCERS WIN: We pay a fair price for their goods and support not only the producers themselves, but the local farming community as well.

-OUR CHARITIES WIN.
-50% of profits goes directly towards child welfare activities in the communities that supply the ingredients for our products.
+OUR CHARITIES WIN: A portion of our profits supports charities through commercial co-venture (ccv) agreements and children’s welfare in the communities that supply ingredients for our products.